But now she’s outfitting humans — with face masks to protect one another from the coronavirus.

 “The situation right now that we’re all living in is a nightmare.
 It’s horrific, it’s horrible,” she told TODAY.
 “We’re all so stressed and I am just trying to use what I know and what I do to try to bring a little entertainment so people, even for five seconds, they can ease their minds and maybe for that moment, they can relax.”

 Nieves, who owns Ada Nieves for Pets, will spend 14-16 hours at a time sewing masks to fill orders.
-Her 86-year-old mom keeps her company and helps a little by cutting thread.Make Your Own DIY Dog Friendly Carpet Deodorizer.
-Do you have some dog odors you want to get rid of?
-If you don’t have any special products on hand don’t worry – you can make your own simple dog friendly carpet deodorizer with items you’ve got around the house.
+Her 86-year-old mom keeps her company and helps a little by cutting thread.Protect Your Dogs Paws in the Winter with Vaseline.
+If you don’t have any paw balm, and if your dog doesn’t like wearing boots, you can use some Vaseline to help protect your dogs paws in the winter.

 So far, she’s shipped more than 500 masks and has another 200 ready to go.